danielmarschall/filter_foundry/WinNT31Compat.md

 - Help button does not work

 - WinNT311+351: Preview image is not drawn at dialog box opening.
 You need to enter something first.

-- WinNT311+351: Create 64 bit plugin: Error "Not a valid NT image" at `UpdateVersionInfoWithHandle` (probably doesn't support "Load as Datafile")

-- Versioninfo is not adjusted, not even for Win 32 standalone plugins In Win NT 3.51, 32 bit is adjusted, 64 bit not

 - Preview pane cannot be panned, because it seems that anything clickable needs to be a pushbutton in Win NT 3.51
 	TODO: implement area as pushbutton?